publicdocs/uscode/assets/md/titles/usc47/us/usc/t47/ch5/schII/ptI/m__us_usc_t47_s226.md

         The regulations prescribed under this section shall—

-            (A) contain provisions to implement each of the requirements of this section, other than the requirements established by the rulemaking under subsection (e) of this section on access and compensation; and
+            (A) contain provisions to implement each of the requirements of this section, other than the requirements established by the rulemaking under subsection (e) on access and compensation; and

             (B) contain such other provisions as the Commission determines necessary to carry out this section and the purposes and policies of this section.